LeverageAlex/Arbalest/README.md

 This game was a school project in 11th and 12th class.
 Our team was made up of 11 students, who can be categorized in seven graphic designer, two "marketing guys", one level designer (Louis) and me, the main coder of this project.

+For development of the game, GameMaker served as game engine.
+It allows to code in GameMaker Language (GML), which is quite similiar to C# and Java.

 I wrote >95% of the code, while Louis wholely designed the game with the tools i provided for him.
 My programming part included coding:
 - the player object
 - several enemies, e. g. a skeleton, a flying bat, a walking mushroom...